Colder, Windy Weather on Tap as Storm System Moves into Region

-RIVERSIDE (CNS) – Wind, rain and snow are on the horizon Tuesday, ending the warm and pleasant conditions in parts of Riverside County, according to forecasters.
+RIVERSIDE (CNS) – An airport weather warning has been issued for Palm Springs International Airport by the National Weather Service Wednesday, from 8 a.m. to 3 p.m. for wind gusts of 35 knots or greater.

+Erratic winds and shifting winds around the airport will create hazardous landing and departure conditions, according to the NWS.

-After a warm day Monday, a cold weather system will push across the region starting Tuesday, bringing gusty winds, rain and unusually low snow levels.
+A cold weather system is pushing across the region, bringing gusty winds, rain and unusually low snow levels.

-A winter storm watch will be in effect from Tuesday evening through Saturday afternoon in the Riverside County mountains, including Idyllwild and Pine Cove, where “heavy snow” is possible along with winds gusting up to 85 mph “with dangerous wind chills.”
+A winter storm watch will be in effect through Saturday afternoon in the Riverside County mountains, including Idyllwild and Pine Cove, where “heavy snow” is possible along with winds gusting up to 85 mph “with dangerous wind chills.”

 Forecasters warned that travel “could be very difficult to impossible.”

-A high wind warning will be in effect from 4 p.m.
-Tuesday to 6 p.m.
+A high wind warning will be in effect until 6 p.m.
 Wednesday in the Coachella Valley and San Gorgonio Pass, where gusts of up to 80 mph are possible.
 NWS forecasters said that in addition to possible fallen trees and other blowing objects, blowing sand and dust could result in extremely poor visibility in some areas.

 A less serious wind advisory will be in place in Riverside County valleys, where winds of 20 to 30 mph are anticipated, gusting up to 45 mph.